 If the overdose is severe, then it may result in severe symptoms such as

 - Respiratory depression

 - Pulmonary aspiration

-Severe consequences with clonazepam use alone are rare, but the toxicity increase significantly if other CNS depressants such are opioid, ethanol, barbiturates, etc. are coadministered.
+Severe consequences of clonazepam use alone are rare, but the toxicity increases significantly if other CNS depressants such as opioids, ethanol, barbiturates, etc., are coadministered.